opercoder/kubernetes/README.md

 ### Ingress
 An API object that manages external access to the services in a cluster, typically HTTP.
 Ingress may provide load balancing, SSL termination and name-based virtual hosting.
+### Volumes
+On-disk files in a container are ephemeral, which presents some problems for non-trivial applications when running in containers.
+One problem is the loss of files when a container crashes.
+The kubelet restarts the container but with a clean state.
+A second problem occurs when sharing files between containers running together in a Pod.
+The Kubernetes volume abstraction solves both of these problems.
+At its core, a volume is a directory, possibly with some data in it, which is accessible to the containers in a pod.
+How that directory comes to be, the medium that backs it, and the contents of it are determined by the particular volume type used.
 ***
 _This info from https://kubernetes.io/docs/._